cs3110/textbook/src/chapters/modules/compilation_units.md

 Unfortunately that does mean we've duplicated `Stack.S` in both the interface and implementation files.
 There's no way to automatically "import" an already declared module type from a `.mli` file into the corresponding `.ml` file.

-Code duplication naturally makes us unhappy.
-Later, with functors, we'll see how to eliminate it.